 Every professional makes mistakes.
 Sometimes it is the doctor who misses the diagnosis.
 Sometimes it is the truck driver who runs through a stop sign.
 The victim then seeks help from an attorney to seek fair compensation.
-Sadly, the lawyer can make a bad situation even worse by committing legal malpractice which causes the victim to lose his personal injury, malpractice, or other lawsuit.
+Sadly, the lawyer can make a bad situation even worse by committing legal malpractice which causes the victim to lose his personal injury, malpractice, estate administration, or other lawsuit.

 Fortunately, the law also holds attorneys responsible for their professional negligence.
 We help people who need to file claims against their own attorneys, and help the client unravel the layers of mistakes that may seem hopeless at first.
 The bottom line is that if the client can prove they had a good case and that the lawyer’s mistake cost them the ability to make a recovery, then the client can make the very same recovery against the attorney and the law firm.

 The most common error is when the attorney misses the deadline to file the complaint.
 In North Carolina, a claim for personal injury must be filed within three years from the date of the accident.
 For accidents causing wrongful death, the deadline is only two years.
 If the victim, of surviving family member, seeks legal help within the statute of limitations, the lawyer has a duty to file the case on time.
 If the attorney fails to file the complaint before the deadline, the client loses the right to sue the at-fault doctor, truck driver, grocery store, etc. for damages.
 The Court has no choice but to dismiss the case.